 Essie Justice Group is hiring a

 Essie Justice Group (Essie) is building grassroots power to dismantle the US incarceration system, the most egregious creator of racial and gender injustice of our time.
-We are a loving and powerful community of women with incarcerated loved ones.
-Our community includes cisgender women, transgender women, formerly incarcerated women, gender nonconforming (GNC) people, elders, and young people.
+We are a loving and powerful community of women with incarcerated loved ones — and include cisgender women, transgender women, formerly incarcerated women, gender nonconforming (GNC) people, elders, and young people.

-After eight years of building an active membership across California and beyond, Essie is deepening its base-building and leadership development strategies with the 1 in 4 women with incarcerated loved ones to propel bold decarceration agendas across the nation.
+After nine years of building an active membership across California and beyond, Essie is deepening its base-building and leadership development strategies with the 1 in 4 women with incarcerated loved ones to propel bold decarceration agendas across the nation.
 We seek to transform the criminal legal system and create a Black feminist future rooted in care, equity, community safety, and liberation.
-In the midst of significant organizational growth, we are seeking a proactive, impact-driven, and creative Grant Writer to join our team.
+In the midst of significant organizational growth, we are seeking an enthusiastic, mission-driven, and financially savvy Director of Operations & Finance to join our team.

 Who We’re Looking For

 Uplifting and additive.
 You see mistakes as opportunities for growth; problems as catalysts for solutions, and inspire others along the journey.
-You carry a positive approach, can-do attitude, a sense of humor, and authentic kindness wherever you go.
+You carry a positive approach, can-do attitude, and authentic kindness wherever you go.

 Please address a personal, specific, and thoughtful cover letter to the “Essie Hiring Committee” and submit along with a resume through our hiring portal (https://essiejusticegroup.bamboohr.com/jobs).
 Your resume tells us what you can do; your cover letter should tell us who you are and why you want to work with Essie.